square/goose/src/goose/synopsis/summarize.md

 When the AI requests a tool be called, there will be a tool_use and a corresponding tool_result.

 These are the tools available to the agent:
-{% for tool in tools %}
+{% for tool in exchange.tools %}
 {{tool.name}}: {{tool.description}}{% endfor %}

 # Messages
 {% for message in messages %}
 {{message.summary}}
 {% endfor %}

 # Instructions

 Summarize the conversation so far.
-Highlight all the relevant details, making sure to include any relevant tool use and result content that is important for the conversation.
+Highlight the relevant details, making sure to include any relevant tool use and result content that is important for the conversation.

-**However**, to preserve space, you can omit some details:
+To preserve space, you can omit some details:
 - File content details from tools like read and write file: they will be included separately
 - Errors that have already been resolved: provide only the current working details